 Gomez feelings are twistedly accurate, for this fraud of a Fester is in reality, Gordon Craven!
 Son of Abigail Craven: who presents herself as the psychiatrist, Pinder-Schloss.
 It is nothing less than foulery afoot as Tully and the Cravens try to get their hands on the Addams family fortune.

 There is just one fly, one minor fly to everyone's plans and dreams.

 Gordon Craven finds that he is treated much better by his marks, the Addams, than he ever was by his own Mother, Abigail.
 The Addams household and family is everything he ever wanted: Fun!
 Excitement!
 Acceptance!
 But if the Addams ever found out who he really was, Gordon would lose it all.
 What's more, his Mother suspects that Gordon is becoming a little too fond of the Addams family.
-The evil yet innocent Gordon stands to lose everything.
+The innocently evil Gordon, who has nothing, stands to lose everything.

 It's a twisted pickle of a plot and laugh out loud funny as well.

 Crazed and cornball, creepy and kooky, THE ADDAMS FAMILY gets 4 Shriek Girls.

 E.C.
 McMullen Jr. is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.